 Half of the Western European men are said to have a common ancestor – the Egyptian pharaoh Tutankhamun, including up to 70% British men, according to Swiss geneticists.

 Royal Ancestry May Be the Culprit for Some Ailments

 For most of human history, especially in royal families around the world, marriages between siblings were common as it was believed to help maintain a pure bloodline.
 This led to different genetic ailments: certain kinds of cancer, cystic fibrosis, facial asymmetry, Habsburg Lip, hemophilia, and a suppressed immune system.
 These disorders are seen in individuals today, and even though they are not necessarily direct indicators of monarchic ties, they have spread, at least to some degree, via royalty.

 Perhaps the knowledge of your ancestors will not affect your present day, and you may not end up being a prince or a princess, but this knowledge could help you learn about who you are and uncover the past of your family, so it’s definitely worth doing.

 Already know a lot about your ancestors?
 Take a step forward and visualize your ancestry!
-With our family tree builder, you can go on an adventure of discovering your origins, ancestors and create a complete family tree from scratch using multiple designs.
+With our family tree builder, you can go on an adventure of discovering your origins, ancestors and create as many family trees from scratch as you want using multiple designs.